 If you are trying to figure out how to pay off student loans faster, consistency beats intensity.
 A smaller extra payment that lasts 36 months usually wins over one aggressive month followed by burnout.

-How to pay off student loans faster without refinancing?
+What is the fastest way to pay off student loans without refinancing?